Jewelry Display Lighting

 As for the actual bulb types used in jewelry display lighting, much of the choice falls on the style and colors of the items being showcased.
 Fluorescent lights, long-favored for their power saving value, are still used in some jewelry showcases, although not the extent that they once were.
 Other forms of low voltage display lighting have become competitive with fluorescents in terms of power savings, and these other bulb types tend to produce better types of lighting as well.
 High-ticket merchandise generally requires a light source more appropriate to its dimensions and color than fluorescent is normally able to provide

-, a more robust light source makes for a better source of jewelry display lighting.
+Pearl, silver, and light colored jewelry such as opal can be displayed under incandescent lamps that bring out the whites, off whites, and the glint of 14K gold.
+For warmer colors like those seen in an emerald, a more robust light source makes for a better source of jewelry display lighting.
 Either low voltage xenon lights, which cast something of a “golden” aura around the subject, or specialty LED lights available in a plethora of colors work well to enhance both the darker colors and multi-dimensional appearance of exquisitely cut, rare jewelry.